 Though his counsel about money is wise, unfortunately he was no good at following it.
 He was always in terrible financial shape!

 Monticello isn’t a particularly cheap attraction (I think we paid $67 or so altogether), although it is less expensive if you go off-season.
 And since we squeezed in our trip before Zoe’s birthday, she was free (5 and under get in at no cost).

 I think it was worth it, though.
 Making it an overnight trip seriously upped the fun factor for the kids, and I think that seeing Monticello in person will definitely help them to remember what we’ve learned about Thomas Jefferson.
 Visiting his home and taking the tour really makes him seem more like a real person than just a figure in a history book.

-Plus, Mr. FG and I have never been to Monticello before, and we both thought it was really interesting.
-I was particularly inspired by Jefferson’s habit of placing mirrors opposite windows so as to maximize the natural light, and I’ve been thinking about how I can do that ever since we got home.
+Also, I was inspired by Jefferson’s habit of placing mirrors opposite windows so as to maximize the natural light, and I’ve been thinking about how I can do that ever since we got home.

 If you happen to find yourself in the Charlottesville area, I definitely recommend making room for Monticello on your itinerary, especially if you love early American history.